Anand (1971 film): Production

 Mukherjee was loosely inspired by Ikiru, and initially considered Shashi Kapoor and his brother Raj Kapoor for the lead role in the early 1960s.
 The character of Anand was inspired by Raj Kapoor, who used to call Mukherjee "Babu Moshay".
 It is believed that Mukherjee wrote the film when once Kapoor was seriously ill and Mukherjee thought that he may die.
 The film was dedicated to Kapoor and the people of Bombay.

 Later, Mukherjee thought of making the film in Bengali language, with Uttam Kumar as Babu Moshai.
 When this plan also failed, he considered Kishore Kumar and Mehmood (as Babu Moshai) in lead roles.
 One of the producers, N. C. Sippy, had earlier served as Mehmood's production manager.
 Mukherjee was asked to meet Kishore Kumar to discuss the project.
 However, when he went to Kishore Kumar's residence, he was driven away by the gatekeeper due to a misunderstanding.
 Kishore Kumar (himself a Bengali) was involved in a financial dispute with a Bengali event manager over a stage show.
 He had instructed his gatekeeper to drive away this "Bengali", if he ever visited the house.
-The gatekeeper mistook Hrishikesh Mukherjee to be this "Bengali", and refused him entry.
+The gatekeeper mistook Hrishikesh Mukherjee to be that "Bengali", and refused him entry.
 The incident hurt Mukherjee and he decided not to work with Kumar.
 Consequently, Mehmood had to leave the film as well.
 According to Dharmendra, he was also considered for the lead role before it went to Rajesh Khanna.
 As a playback singer, Kishore Kumar had become the preferred voice for Khanna by this time, but Anand did not have any song by him.

 Mukherjee initially signed Sanjeev Kumar for Babu Moshai's role, but Khanna did not want to work with Kumar.
 On Khanna's insistence, Mukherjee replaced Kumar with Amitabh Bachchan.

 Hrishikesh Mukherjee shot the film in 28 days.
 The screenplay of Anand was written by Gulzar (who also wrote the dialogue and the lyrics of a few songs), Bimal Dutt, D.N.
 Mukherjee and Hrishikesh Mukherjee.

 Later, Anand was remade in Malayalam, with the name Chitrashalabham.